 How does the SP-960 compare to Kohler KG100?

 Both are ~100 kW gaseous standby units at 1800 RPM with similar architectures.
 The SP-960 uses a PSI 8.8L V8 (vs Kohler's turbocharged I-6).
-Gillette typically costs 15-25% less than Kohler at equivalent capacity.
 The tradeoff: Kohler has a larger dealer network and parts ecosystem in Northern California.

 What controller does the SP-960 use?

-Deep Sea Electronics (DSE) 7420 — an industry-standard controller with Modbus communication, digital metering, event logging, and remote monitoring capability.
-Same controller family as used across many generator brands.
+Deep Sea Electronics DSE 7420 MKII — an industry-standard auto mains failure controller with Modbus communication, digital metering, event logging, and remote monitoring capability.
+Same controller platform used across many generator brands.

 Is the SP-960 NFPA 110 compliant?

-Yes — the SP-960 is UL 2200 listed and NFPA 110 Level 1 compliant when properly configured with the required alarm contacts, battery monitoring, and fuel supply provisions.
+Yes — the SP-960 is UL 2200 listed and configurable for NFPA 110 Level 1 when supplied with the required alarm contacts, battery monitoring, and fuel supply provisions.